-Option 1 is our preferred option.
+Option 1 is our preferred option, as this aligns more closely to our preference for a whole category approach.
 Meal deals are a significant source of calories and are recognised in evidence as being a public health issue.
 Evidence shows that meal deals in the UK often fall short of UK nutrition guidelines, with lunch time meal deals typically exceeding the recommended meal calorie consumption.
 Similar findings were also found for sugar and salt, demonstrating that meal deals can make a significant contribution to excess calorie, sugar, and salt consumption.
-Meal deals have also been shown to drive less healthy purchases8.
-Recently published analysis from Food Standards Scotland highlights that the average meal deal on offer in the UK exceeds the recommended 600 kcal per meal as recommended by Public Health England.
-It found the average sandwich meal deal contained 861 kcals and the average burger meal deal contained 1,021 kcals, both of which are significantly in excess of the 600 kcal figure9.
+Meal deals have also been shown to drive less healthy purchases11.